 The dentist will set up a treatment that best suits you.
 It will depend on the number of teeth that need replacement.
 More specialists may be involved if your dentist cannot be able to do the work by himself.

 The specialist should offer you all the information that you want to understand, like dealing with pain after the procedure.
 And what you can drink and eat.
 You will also need anesthesia to reduce the pain during the procedure.

 Signs that you need a graft and implant placement procedure

 The dentist can know that you need the graft and implant replacement procedure.
 They should know the amount of bone they need to make the implantation treatment successful.
 If it is not there, they will give you another option.
 The bone loss will come.
 As a result of tooth extraction or accident.

 Various signs will help the dentist to recommend this procedure.
-It is important to allow the dentist to recommend the best treatment option for you.
+It is important to allow the dentist to recommend highly recommended treatment option for you.
 He can measure the bone thickness and decide if it can support an implant.
 The bone should be thicker than the implant.